Dhan Singh Rawat

-Dhan Singh Rawat (born 7 October 1972) is the Cabinet Minister of Uttarakhand and a member of the Bharatiya Janata Party (BJP).
+Dr. Dhan Singh Rawat (born 7 October 1972) is a Cabinet Minister of Uttarakhand and a member of the Bharatiya Janata Party (BJP).
 He has served as a Member of the Legislative Assembly of Uttarakhand, representing the constituency of Srinagar Garhwal.

 Personal life and career

 Dhan Singh Rawat was born in a hamlet in Pauri Garhwal and educated at the village school.
 He earned master's and doctoral degrees from Hemwati Nandan Bahuguna Garhwal University in History.

 A party secretary for the BJP in Uttarakhand, he failed to gain election to the state legislature in 2012 in the constituency of Srinagar Garhwal; he entered the legislature in 2017 and has since served as a Cabinet Minister with responsibility for health, higher education, cooperatives, disaster management, dairy development and protocols.

 Controversy

 Dhan Singh Rawat has landed into controversy after he purportedly said in a viral video that the government was thinking of "using an app to control the intensity of rainfall".
 As an aftermath, a lot of statements came to light accusing Dhan Singh Rawat of forging his doctorate.
 The statement is believed to have been made at a recent media interaction which detailed steps taken by the government to tackle rain-related damage.

 To which former chief minister and Congress veteran Harish Rawat took a jibe saying, “Uttarakhand chief minister Pushkar Dhami should propose his cabinet minister's name for Bharat Ratna.”